-Assessment of Prior Learning, or APL, is a program that helps adults get undergraduate college credit for some types of learning acquired outside of formal college classrooms and prior to enrolling in a program at Goddard College.
+Assessment of Prior Learning (APL) helps undergraduate students get college credit for some types of learning acquired outside of formal college classrooms and prior to enrolling at Goddard College.

 What are the advantages of doing APL?

-If you are awarded college-level credits through APL, you can save money and move more quickly towards graduation.
+You can save money and move more quickly towards graduation if you are awarded college-level credits through APL.
 In addition, you get an opportunity to organize and reflect upon your prior learning in a way that shows you and others all that you have accomplished, the college-level knowledge you have acquired and the skills that you can apply in other situations.

 How many credits can I get through APL?

-You may earn as many as 45 credit hours or the equivalent of 15 three-credit college courses (or 3 semesters) through APL if your learning meets the criteria for college-level credit and fits into your overall goals and degree plan for graduation.
+You may earn as many as 45 credit hours or the equivalent of *15 three-credit college courses through APL if your learning meets the criteria for college-level credit and fits into your overall goals and degree plan for graduation.

-What types of learning can I use for prior learning assessment credit?
+What kinds of learning can I use for APL credit?

 This varies from student to student.
-If you completed an intensive training course through a professional organization, took a large series of workshops through your employer or developed considerable knowledge and skills through self-directed study over a period of time, your learning may match course descriptions at colleges.
-Some examples of learning that students at Goddard have documented and requested credit for are:
+If you completed an intensive training course through a professional organization, took a large series of workshops through your employer, or developed considerable knowledge and skills through self-directed study over a period of time, your learning may match college course descriptions.
+Some examples of learning that students at Goddard have documented for APL credit include: